When you face a criminal charge, it can seem like the odds are against you. We’ll work to even the odds and fight to protect you.

 Sex Offenses — Sex offenses like rape or sexual assault are punished harshly.
 Even if you avoid prison, if you’re convicted, your status as a sex offender will be public.
 You also may be restricted from living or working in certain places.
 A conviction for a sex crime may also have an impact on the custody of your children.

 Major Felonies — Major felony charges may include murder, manslaughter, robbery, or kidnapping.
 They’re often associated with violence.
 A conviction may mean years or decades in prison.
 In some cases, a murder conviction can be punished with the death penalty in Ohio.
 When you face a major felony charge, it’s critical to your future that you seek help from a skilled criminal defense attorney.

 Protecting Your Rights

-One of our most important functions as criminal defense attorneys is to be aggressive about defending your rights when you’re being investigated or have been charged with a crime.
-It’s a basic principle of American law that people charged with crimes have certain rights designed to protect them.
+One of our most important functions as criminal defense attorneys is to be aggressive about defending your rights when you’re being investigated or charged with a crime.
+It’s a basic principle that people have certain rights designed to protect them.
 You have constitutional rights during every aspect of the criminal process — from an investigation to a trial.

 Some of the rights you have when you’re investigated or charged with a crime include:

 - Right to be free from unreasonable searches and seizures

 - Right to an attorney